-- v.
-CoSESS will be allowed to participate in the PTPP. - vi.
-Supplies shall be made available to CoSESS at each school he/she serves. - vii.
-CoSESS shall be paid under the teacher salary schedule.
-The work year for CoSESS shall be the teacher work year.
-In addition, CoSESS may be allotted summer work to be compensated at the contractual hourly rate and to be scheduled cooperatively by the Assistant Superintendent of Special Education and Support Services and the CoSESS, with such scheduling to be completed by July 15th. - viii.
-The Superintendent shall designate individuals to evaluate CoSESS.
+COSE will be allowed to participate in the PTPP.

+Supplies shall be made available to COSE at each school he/she serves.

+COSE shall be paid under the teacher salary schedule.
+The work year for COSE shall be the teacher work year.
+In addition, COSE may be allotted summer work to be compensated at the contractual hourly rate and to be scheduled cooperatively by the Assistant Superintendent of Special Education and Support Services and the COSE, with such scheduling to be completed by July 15th.

+viii.
+The Superintendent shall designate individuals to evaluate COSE.